Jonathan2251/lbd/source/backendstructure.rst

 At this point, we have translated the very simple main() function with "return 0;" single instruction.
-The Cpu0AnalyzeImmediate.cpp and the Cpu0InstrInfo.td instructions defined in Chapter3_5 as the following, which take care the 32 bits stack size adjustments.
+Though Cpu0AnalyzeImmediate.cpp and the Cpu0InstrInfo.td instructions defined in Chapter3_5 as the following, which take care the 32 bits stack size adjustments.
+However the CH9_3, dynamic-stack-allocation-support bring instruction "move $fp, $sp" that make it complicated in coding against the tutoral purpose of Cpu0.
+[#nolargeframe]_

 .. rubric:: lbdex/chapters/Chapter3_5/CMakeLists.txt
 .. code-block:: c++